ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/README.md

 ## 1. Detection of deletions incued by gamma-irradiation
 ## Plot the moving average for each of the two samples.
 ### Calculate moving average
-At first, count read dept hat all position from BAM.
+At first, count read depth at all position from BAM.
 ```
 samtools depth -a -r <chr1A-chr7D> <Input.bam> | gzip > <Depth-of-coverage_at_each_position_chrXX.tsv.gz>
 ```